Pathoschild/FluentHttpClient/README.md

-﻿**FluentHttpClient** is a modern async HTTP client for REST APIs.
+**FluentHttpClient** is a modern async HTTP client for REST APIs.
 Its fluent interface lets you send an HTTP request and parse the response in one go — hiding away the gritty details like deserialisation, content negotiation, optional retry logic, and URL encoding: